infotroph/efrhizo/efhrizo-log.md

 Updated 2013-S1 datafile with newest version from the imaging computer.
 DID NOT update trace log or check for new calibrations -- will do that when TAW finishes tracing the session.

 Added a full-depth plot of the destructive harvest rhizotron images.
 Good illustration of how much extra noise I've settled for by only taking images every 5 locations.

+...Why does the September prairie curve in `figures/logvol-polyfit-2014.png` not extend higher than ~10 cm depth?
+That should be the same set of numbers as the destructive harvest plots, which look fine and extend up to 0.
+[a bunch of poking around happened here...]
+...Because merge()returns a dataframe that is by default _sorted on the merged columns_, not in the same order as either input.
+I was doing

+	stripped$Offset = merge(stripped, offsets[,c("tube", "offset")], by.x=Tube, by.y="tube")$offset

+This meant I was adding a _sorted_ vector onto an _unsorted_ dataframe, with consequent wrong offsets all over the place.
+Why did I only see the effects in one dataset?
+Probably because the other sets were sorted already!
+Note that `stripped` is constructed from a call to `by(raw, raw$Img, ...)`, and that `by` sorts by indices as well.
+For years where the experiment name is the same in every image, the tube number is the first varying component of the image name, so this is eqivalent to a sort by tube then location then date.
+But in 2014, there was a June experiment named "EFTO", an August experiment named "EF2014", and a September experiment named "EFDESTRUCTIVE".
+Then sorting on image name would sort first by experiment name = month, _then_ by tube number.

+The lesson: Don't just go pulling one vector out of a merge() result and assuming it will match one of the input dataframes.

+Fixed by replacing the above line with

+	stripped = merge(stripped, offsets[,c("tube", "offset")], by.x="Tube", by.y="tube")
+	names(stripped)[which(names(stripped)=="offset")] = "Offset"

+The second line is just to keep the column names consistently capitalized.

+Reran make, prairie 2014 graph improved all all others stayed the same.
+Hooray!